bmink/microarcade/README.md

 Applications can request a framebuffer using `disp_getframebuf()`.
 Framebuffers are released by calling `disp_releaseframebuf()`.
-The size of the framebuffer pool is limited (8 by default), so applications should take care not to request & hold more than they absolutely need and they must have released all all framebuffers they held when they exit.
+The size of the framebuffer pool is limited (8 by default), so applications should take care not to request & hold more than they absolutely need and they must released all framebuffers before they exit.

 ## Display modes

-Generally, applications are expected to draw into the frame buffer pointed to by `curframe` using the provided drawing, sprite bliting and text printing functions.
+As mentioned, applications are expected to draw into the frame buffer pointed to by `curframe` using the provided drawing, sprite bliting and text printing functions.
 Then they are expected to tell the library to send this frame to the display.